st-js/st-js/README.md

 Please note that you need at least *Java 6* to have ST-JS compiling your projects.

-You can find the documentation, a tutorial, the change log and how to get in contact with us on the site's website [http://www.st-js.org](http://www.st-js.org).
+You can find the documentation, a tutorial, the change log and how to get in contact with us on the project's website [http://www.st-js.org](http://www.st-js.org).